You could be in the most unexpected place when things go haywire. And most of the time, your only ticket out of danger is your car.

-For your consumption, we suggest you pack a stainless steel water bottle.
-Ditch the plastic bottles because they can be harmful and useless.
-What you need is a metal container where you can boil water and cook if necessary.
+That’s why the next thing on our list of get home bag essentials for your vehicle is a stainless steel water bottle.
+Ditch plastic bottles because they can be harmful and useless.
+You need a metal container to boil water and cook if necessary.

-You can also use water in case your car goes through emergency overheating.
+You can also use water in case your car overheats.
 Once you load some fluid in your car’s radiator, it should fix the rise in internal temperature and keep the battery charged.

 Light and Simple Food

-You’re only gonna be on the road for a few hours.
-Grab-and-go snacks are your best options when driving the entire time.
-Plus, you won’t have the luxury of time to stop and enjoy a full-course meal because you have to reach home as soon as possible.
+You’re only gonna be on the road for a few hours, so grab-and-go snacks are your best options when driving.
+Plus, you won’t have the luxury of time to stop and enjoy a full-course meal because getting home quickly should be your priority.

 A great alternative is highly nutritious and calorie-packed snacks like energy bars or trail mix.
-This type of food isn’t exactly a crowd favorite, but they’re the best you’ll ever get because you don’t have to heat or prepare them.
+These aren’t exactly crowd favorites, but they’re the best options because you don’t have to heat or prepare them.

 The engine is your car’s power source, and it can get super hot, especially in the summer.
 To avoid wearing down your engine, the coolant should save it from overheating.
 This antifreeze also lubricates the engine and cooling system, protecting it from corrosion.

-If you don’t have a spare tire in your trunk, a tire sealant is a safe alternative.
-Besides, you probably won’t have the luxury of changing a flat tire, so your quickest solution is a good sealant.
-It’s enough to fill up your tire to drive your car a short distance.
-In this case, it’s more than enough to get you home safely and on time.
+Don’t have a spare tire in your trunk?
+A tire sealant is a safe alternative.
+Besides, you probably won’t have the time to change a flat tire in an emergency, so your quickest solution is a good sealant.
+It’s enough to help you drive your car a short distance, and it can make all the difference in bringing you home safely and on time.